Top Marijuana Penny Stocks

 This is another company which is based out of Canada, and as such has numerous advantages which will help keep the company running along nicely.
 They increased revenues to nearly $80 million in 2018, up from just $12.7 million in 2016.
 However, even after the massive jump in revenue levels, they still lost a whopping $70 million in 2018.

 One aspect of this company which they have going for them, in which you will only find with some of these financially secure Canadian penny stocks, is their balance sheet.
 They boast nearly half-a-billion dollars in current assets and $1.52 billion in total assets.
 It compares favorably to the $92 million in current liabilities and the $234 million in total liabilities.

 As long as they can maintain these growth levels, backstopped by a very strong balance sheet and financial position, shares of Canopy Growth Corp. are much more fairly valued than just about every other marijuana-related company out there right now.

 What Happens Now?

-People believe that marijuana is growing in popularity, so they assume that means that marijuana-related companies should increase in price.
-They are wrong.
+People believe that marijuana is growing in popularity, and that it will become increasingly legal in the United States and elsewhere, so they assume that means that marijuana-related companies should increase in price.
+But they should be cautious nonetheless.